hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 ### Note: efficiency

-Note that the serial workflow will not be necessarily efficient here, since it will run sequentially over various dataset files and not process them in paralell.
+Note that the serial workflow will not be necessarily efficient here, since it will run sequentially over various dataset files and not process them in parallel.
 Do not pay attention to this inefficiency here.
 We shall speed up the example via parallel processing in a forthcoming [HiggsToTauTau analysis: parallel](../07-higgstotautau-parallel) episode coming after the coffee break.